hrbrmstr/networksdb/README.md

 The following functions are implemented:

+  - `asn_info`: Search for an autonomous system
+  - `asn_nets`: Search for the networks announced by an autonomous system
+  - `domains_in_network`: Perform a “mass” reverse DNS lookup to find all the domain names pointing to any IPv4 or IPv6 address in the given network
+  - `domains_on_ip`: Perform a reverse DNS lookup to find all the domain names pointing to the given IPv4 or IPv6 address
+  - `ip_geo`: Request geolocation information for a given IPv4 or IPv6
+    Address.
+  - `ip_info`: Search for an IPv4 or IPv6 address
+  - `ips_for_domain`: Perform a forward DNS lookup to find all the IPv4 and IPv6 addresses pointed to by a given domain name
   - `networksdb_api_key`: Get or set NetworksDB Personal Access Token
   - `org_info`: Retreive information about an organisation.
   - `org_networks`: Search for the public networks owned by an